Kochen-Specker sets in four-dimensional spaces: Introduction

 \begin{definition} We say that $(\V,\B)$ is a {\em Kochen-Specker pair in $\C^n$} if it meets the following conditions: \begin{itemize} \item[(1)] $\V$ is a finite set of vectors in $\C^n$. \item[(2)] $\B=(B_1,\ldots,B_k)$ where $k$ is odd, and for all $i=1,\ldots,k$ we have that $B_i$ is an orthogonal basis of $\C^n$ and $B_i\subset \V$. \item[(3)] For each $v\in\V$ the number of $i$ such that $v\in B_i$ is even. \end{itemize} \end{definition}

 It is quite common in the literature \cite{T7-experiment,Lis-PRA,WA-preprint} to refer to a KS pair as a {\em KS set,} and we will do so sometimes in this paper.

 An extensive and recent summary of known examples of KS sets in low dimensions is presented in \cite{Pavi}.
 It turns out that until recent time, the vast majority of known examples have been found by computer search, however without much insight in the sets generated \cite{Pavi}.
 More recently, first computer-free constructions have appeared that relate KS sets to some other mathematical structures such as Hadamard matrices \cite{Lis-Had}.
 In this paper we continue this trend by giving a simple, computer-free construction of an infinite family of KS sets in $\R^4$.
-This is the first time that an infinite family of KS sets in a space of fixed dimension is found.
+This is the first time that an infinite family of inequivalent KS sets in a space of fixed dimension is found.
+Of course, an infinite continuous family of KS sets can be trivially constructed from one given KS set by applying unitary transformations to it.
+We consider the KS sets thus obtained as {\em equivalent.} Our construction produces an infinite family of {\em inequivalent} KS sets; in particular the number of rays of our KS sets can attain any value that can be expressed as a product of two odd and relatively prime integers both greater than or equal to 3 (see Theorem \ref{thm-main} below).

 Moreover, four is the smallest possible dimension in which KS sets described in Definition~\ref{def-KS-pair} can exist, since the definition clearly requires the dimension to be even, and the KS~theorem only holds in dimension at least~3.

 KS sets are key tools for proving some fundamental results in quantum theory and they also have various applications in quantum information processing, see \cite{T7-experiment,Lis-PRA} and the references therein.